oratar/Github_logging_project/README.md

 ## Project Structure

 -   **`terraform/`**: Contains Terraform configuration files for provisioning AWS resources and Github repository.
--   **`lambda_source`**: Contains the Lambda function written in Python and the zip file which includes all the dependencies.
+-   **`lambda_source/`**: Contains the Lambda function written in Python and the zip file which includes all the dependencies.
 -   **`README.md`**: Documentation file for the project.

 ## Prerequisites